tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub-firewall/README.md

 This module handles the creation and a list of address spaces for subnets.
 This module uses `for_each` to create subnets and corresponding service endpoints, service delegation, and network security groups.
 This module associates the subnets to network security groups as well with additional user-defined NSG rules.

-This module creates 4 subnets by default: Gateway Subnet, AzureFirewallSubnet, and Management Subnet.
+This module creates 4 subnets by default: Gateway Subnet, AzureFirewallSubnet, ApplicationGateway Subnet and Management Subnet.

 Name | Description
 ---- | -----------
 Gateway Subnet| Contain VPN Gateway, Express route Gateway AzureFirewallSubnet|If added the Firewall module, it Deploys an Azure Firewall that will monitor all incoming and outgoing traffic
-ApplicationGateway|Contain an Application Gateway etc...
-Management|Management subnet for Bastion host, accessible from gateway
+ApplicationGateway|This subnet contain an Application Gateway and any other DMZ services Management|Management subnet for Bastion host, accessible from gateway

 Both Gateway Subnet and AzureFirewallSubnet allow traffic out and can have public IPs.
 ApplicationGateway and Management subnet route traffic through the firewall and does not support public IPs due to asymmetric routing.